learn-co-students/ttt-with-ai-project-v-000/README.md

 The `Player` class is not actually a valid player of Tic Tac Toe but rather a root class that will act as an inheritance point for actual player classes such as `Human < Player` and `Computer < Player`.
 The `Player` root class will define only the most basic properties of a player, that they have a `token` property that can be set upon initialization.

-Every player subclass will implement a `#move` method that represents how that type of player makes a move in Tic Tac Toe.
+Every player subclass will implement a `#move` method that represents how that type of player make s a move in Tic Tac Toe.

 ##### 'players/human.rb' - `Players::Human`